davidbeloo/AdvanceTaskManager-Support/README.md

 # Advance Task Manager - Support
-Support page for Advance Task Manager - app for managers.
+Support page for Advance Task Manager - an app for managers.

-# For support or feedback, contact us at:
+For support or feedback, contact us at:
 📧 david.beloosesky@gmail.com